POSITION: Assistant or Associate Professor of Mechanical Engineering, Non-Tenure Track (Exempt) *2 Openings

 The Department of Engineering at

-Hardin-Simmons is newly created and will start offering courses in the Fall of
+Hardin-Simmons is newly created and started the Fall of

 Abilene Hall, a central and historic center of campus, but newly and entirely

 renovated to house engineering.
 The